 Newly diagnosed with primary ITP (time from diagnosis within 3 months)

-Previous history of treatment for ITP, except any ITP-directed therapy 3 days before randomization
+Previous history of treatment for ITP, except any ITP-directed therapy for a maximum of 3 days within 7 days before randomization

 Patients with diagnosis of secondary thrombocytopenia